MarkM-dev/Previews-client/readme.md

     - Shows your own stream's live thumbnail preview when hovering over the Twitch logo at the top left.
     - This feature is only active on 'twitch.tv' pages, it's not active in the clips directory or in the dashboard (like clips.twitch.tv).
       <br/><br/>

+* **Multi Stream**
+    - The button will show next to the stream uptime under the stream.
+    - Clicking it will start Multi Stream on a new Twitch tab - so you can still enjoy the benefits of the sidebar and the search function at the top bar.
+    - In the new Multi Stream tab, search for a streamer at the top Twitch search bar and click the stream you want to add.
+    - You can drag and resize the stream boxes (top bar and bottom right corner of the boxes).
+      <br/><br/>

 * **Auto channel points clicker**